 - Alternatively, reheat the burgers in the microwave for 1 1/2 to 2 minutes, or until heated through.

-These zucchini burgers are totally versatile as you can serve them up with a bun and all the works or completely naked for a lighter option.
+These zucchini turkey burgers are totally versatile as you can serve them up with your favorite gluten-free hamburger buns or pitas and all the works, or on lettuce wraps or completely naked for a lighter low carb option.

 So many delicious options!